m-expunged/guacamole-sharp/README.md

 Also, pay attention to the z-index, height and width of the guacamole-common-js display element and its parent/child elements, specifically the canvas elements.
 In some cases the lib creates them with weird values (e.g. z-index: -1) and you might need to change them after the element is added to the DOM.

-If you want to include your own examples or notice something that could have been done better feel free to open a pull request.
+If you want to include your own examples or notice something that could have been done better feel free to open a issue/pull request.

 ## Advanced usage

-## appsettings.json
+### appsettings.json

 In order to simplify the configuration of connections, you can specify default and unencrypted settings for different connection types inside the appsettings.json and build your own docker image from that.